Computer Business Insurance

 Computer Technician Insurance

-Independent professionals who assemble, program, and repair computers can decide to get the coverages in computer technician insurance.
+Independent professionals who assemble, program, and repair computers can decide to get coverages in computer technician insurance.
 Computer technician policies commonly offer general liability, fidelity bonds, equipment breakdown, and commercial auto coverages.

-We mentioned fidelity bonds coverage but what is it?
 Fidelity bonds coverage in computer technician insurance will provide money if a client accuses the computer technician of theft or any other form of dishonestly such as:

 • Accessing private information stored on a computer the technician is working on